iszczesniak/cpp/memory/index.md

 was standardized.
 Back then returning by value always copied the result twice.
 First, from a local variable of the function to a temporary place on the stack for the return value.
-Second, from the temporary place to the final place, e.g., a variable that was initialized with the result.
+Second, from the temporary place to the destination, e.g., a variable that was initialized with the result.

 If the return type is a reference type, we say that a function returns